usc-isi-i2/mowgli-in-the-jungle/README.md

 A prediction system on one of the datasets is based on the following files:
 * `main.py` is the executable script that runs the system.
 It accepts the following command-line arguments: `input` (input directory), `config` (config file in YAML), `output` (location for storing of the produced predictions), and `pretrained` (an optional argument pointing to a location of a pretrained model, to skip retraining).
 An example configuration file can be found in `cfg/` and example outputs can be found in the `output/` folder.
 The configuration is loaded with help of a `configurator` code.
 * `end_to_end.py` contains an `EndToEnd` class with a number of standard data science functions (loading of data, training a model, applying a model to make predictions, evaluating those predictions).
 * `predictor/predictor.py` contains an abstract base class called `Predictor`, which should be extended in order to create an actual prediction system.
-This class defines two functions: `train` and `predict`.
+This class defines three functions: `preprocess`, `train` and `predict`.
 In the subdirectory `example_predictor`, there is an `ExamplePredictor` class within `example_predictor.py` which shows how can we implement these functions for a random baseline.
 * `utils.py` contains useful functions that are used by other scripts for evaluation or loading/storing predictions.

 ## II.
 Developing a system